POS Debit Means: A Comprehensive Guide to Point-of-Sale Debit Transactions

 Interest and Fees

 Unlike credit cards, POS debit transactions do not accrue interest but may incur overdraft fees if funds are insufficient.
+Some banks may also charge a pos fee for certain transaction types.

 Advantages of POS Debit Transactions